Your Local Specialist Travel Advisors For Custom Tours in Spain & Portugal

 More reviews >>

 If you’re a fan of markets, like we are, you have two treats in store for you in Valencia.
-The Telegraph recommends the extravagant Art Nouveau building that is the Central Market suggesting that we “gaze up at the tiled dome, adorned with painted oranges, then look down at the pyramids of the real thing at ground level and have a freshly squeezed juice at the bar outside the market.
-Full of flavour and zing, it's like Valencia in a glass.”
-We also like the Modernista-styled Colon Market (Colon refers to the navigator Colombus).It’s a pleasant place to have a drink and on Sunday mornings at midday to catch a piano recital.
+The Telegraph recommends the extravagant Art Nouveau building that is the Central Market, suggesting that visitors “gaze up at the tiled dome, adorned with painted oranges, then look down at the pyramids of the real thing at ground level and have a freshly squeezed juice at the bar outside the market.
+Full of flavor and zing, it's like Valencia in a glass.”
+We also like the Modernista-styled Colon Market (Colon refers to the navigator Columbus).
+It’s a pleasant place to have a drink and on Sunday mornings at midday, you can catch a piano recital.

 YOUR PERFECT TAILOR MADE TRIP STARTS HERE!